On mixed 't Hooft anomalies of emergent symmetries: Acknowledgements

 \section{Acknowledgements}

 We thank Andreas Karch, David Tong, and Yaoxiong Wen for useful discussions.
+The research of WG is funded by the National Natural Science Foundation of China (NSFC) with Grant No.12575077.
 The work of DP is partly supported by research grant 42125 from VILLUM FONDEN and Simons Collaboration on ``New Structures in Low-dimensional topology.''
 XY is supported by NSF grant PHY-2310588.